-Penn's point of contact at Sourcewell is Abby Meinke and can be reached via email at abby.meinke@sourcewell-mn.gov.
+Penn's point of contact at Sourcewell is Abby Meinke and can be reached via email.
 You can also reach out to the general email at service@sourcewell-mn.gov.
 Please contact Penn Procurement for Penn's member number.

 Vehicle Registration